-Financial distress is a painful, frustrating experience; however, there are ways to mitigate losses and a short sale is one of them.
+In a nutshell, a short sale is a legal arrangement with a mortgage lender to sell a property for less than is owed.
 If you are behind on mortgage payments and do not expect to catch up, it might be time to consider a short sale.

 Will a short sale protect my credit?